 |Previous College:||Augustana (Ill.)
 College 1988, Eastern Illinois University — M.S.
 Sports Adminstration|

 From 1999-2002, Ricketts spent four years at his alma mater, Augustana College.
-The Vikings won 33 games in that span, along with two CCIW championships, and two playoff appearances.
+The Vikings won 33 games in that span, along with two College Conference of Illinois-Wisconsin championships, and two playoff appearances.
 He served as the defensive coordinator for the last two years, where his units finished in the top 10 nationally in scoring and total defense.

 Ricketts’ first stint at Hope started in 1995 and lasted till the 1998 season.
 The 1997 squad won the MIAA Championship.

 Ricketts got his start in coaching while serving as a graduate assistant at Eastern Illinois University during the 1988 season.
 That season the Panthers advanced to the NCAA Division I-AA Quarterfinals.

 Ricketts also holds a Master’s degree in sports administration from Eastern Illinois University.
 His wife, Trina, is a teacher at Holland Public Schools.
-They have three children, Nathan, Morgan and Nolan.
+They have three children: Nathan, Morgan and Nolan.